 In accordance with the agreement at CCSBT20, Japan has expanded the scope of its genetic test to domestic products since 2014/15 fishing season.

-Japan conducted genetic tests for 125 samples of declared Bigeye tuna and 25 samples of declared yellowfin tuna from Japanese vessels during 2015/2016 fishing season.
-As the results, it concluded that all samples were the declared tuna.
+Japan conducted genetic tests for 100 samples of declared Bigeye tuna and 50 samples of declared yellowfin tuna from Japanese vessels during 2016/2017 fishing season.
+These tests iv.

-iv.
 Monitoring systems for recording the quantity of SBT landed:- v.
-Process for validating Error!
-Bookmark not defined. and collecting the relevant CCSBT CDS documents (Catch Monitoring Form, and depending on circumstances, Catch Tagging Form):-
+Process for validating and collecting the relevant CCSBT CDS documents (Catch Monitoring Form, and depending on circumstances, Catch Tagging Form):-